tporocnik/todo-backend/README.md

 * Add and update tasks
 * Delete tasks

+The code is part of the blog post [https://medium.com/@porocnik/microprofile-webcomponents-der-neue-standard-teil-1-a53c16fcd867](MicroProfile & WebComponents — der neue Standard (Teil 1))

 ### Configuration

 To configure ports etc use:

 	src/main/resources/application.properties

+NB: The *DB_CLOSE_DELAY=-1*	parameter avoids closing of the database when last connection is closed (due to inactivity).

 ### Start developer mode